Day 1 - London Tilbury

-Admire Scotland's capital with a tour of The Royal Mile, Edinburgh's oldest and most historic street rich with medieval buildings, statues and monuments that have incredible stories, all the way from the magnificent Palace of Holyroodhouse, the official residence of Her Majesty the Queen, to the dominant 12th century castle perched atop its extinct volcano.
+Admire Scotland's capital with a tour of Edinburgh, with medieval buildings, statues and monuments that have incredible stories, including the magnificent Palace of Holyroodhouse, the official residence of Her Majesty the Queen, to the dominant 12th century castle perched atop its extinct volcano.
 Or visit glorious Stirling Castle, occupying its own 250-foot extinct volcano since the 15th century, when it was the principal residence for Scotland's monarchs.

 Day 15 - At sea

 Day 16 London